Labour Conference 2024

 Ministers spoke at length about their plans and early achievements, their entrance was preceded by a lengthy adulatory warm up speech.
 Standing ovations were thick on the ground.

 And there are undoubtedly achievements, starting with a new deal for working people which begins to roll back some anti union laws.
 Protection Zones around abortion clinics will come into force from the end of October.
-1000 more GPs are now employed – treating patients.
+1000 more GPs are now being employed – treating patients.
 The dispute of resident doctors (junior doctors) has been resolved – for now.
-A New Deal for Care Professionals and a Fair Pay Agreement is promised but not yet a National Care Service and a good union motion on public procurement was passed.
+A New Deal for Care Professionals and a Fair Pay Agreement is promised but not yet a National Care Service.
+A good union motion on public procurement was passed and some powerful motions from Women’s Conference.

 There were some rule changes, perhaps the most significant for the SHA is that the deliberations of the National Policy Forum will no longer be put to the vote by conference.

 NHS issues were shifted to the final morning of the conference.
-The motios proposed by the Socialist Health Association on Physician Associates – who are severely deskilled staff covering the role of a medic was sidelined despite repeated appeals including from the conference floor, Our motion addressing the need for additional funding to deal with winter pressures was rejected in internal committees.
-Only 3 speakers on health were permitted from delegates to conference!
+The motion proposed by the Socialist Health Association on Physician Associates – who are severely deskilled staff covering the role of a medic were sidelined despite repeated appeals including from the conference floor, Our motion addressing the need for additional funding to deal with winter pressures was rejected in internal committees.
+Only 3 speakers on health were permitted from delegates.

-The pitch from the Secretary of State for Health and Social Care, Wes Streeting was, to say the least, problematic.
-He promoted his vision of a health market, The NHS would become a broker of services rather than a provider of a high quality care itself.
-This means there will be less healthcare available if corporates take a slice of profit, (this can already been seen clearly with regards to cataract surgery).
-And when public bodies need to audit and monitor private companies a whole layer of expensive bureaucracy will be needed.
+The pitch from the Secretary of State for Health and Social Care, Wes Streeting, was, to say the least, problematic.
+He promoted his vision of a health market, The NHS would become a broker of services rather than the provider of a high quality care itself.
+This means there would be less healthcare available if corporates take a slice of profit, (this can already been seen clearly with regards to cataract surgery).
+And when public bodies need to audit and monitor private companies an additional layer of expensive bureaucracy will be needed.

 The NHS as a mere broker funded by our taxes but contracting with private bodies will be a giant £182bn cash cow for corporations here and from across the world.
-Perhaps in the first year they will undercut local NHS hospitals, when NHS bodies lose the contract and funding they will be disbanded, their staff transferred out to the corporations or will made redundant.
-Then the corporations will double or treble their fees to the NHS broker, the public service competitor will have gone!
+Perhaps in the first year they will undercut local NHS hospitals cherry picking lucrative contracts, when NHS provider bodies lose the contract and funding they will be disbanded, their staff transferred out to the corporations or will made redundant.
+Then the following period the corporations will double or treble their fees to the NHS broker, the public service competitor will have gone!

 This mess of competing interests is exactly what Aneurin Bevan abolished in 1948 to create a rational, planned, high quality system which delivers health care efficiently and compassionately and to a high standard across the country.
 It is not sentimental or romantic to support this system.
 If properly funded it delivers at scale both efficiently and effectively.
-The idea that our healthcare needs can be served any other way is simply fantasy.
+The idea that the healthcare needs of the whole population can be served any other way is simply fantasy.

-Our former President, Julian Tudon Hart (picture above), in his much quoted ‘inverse care law’ pointed to inequalities exacibated by the market.
+Our former President, Julian Tudor Hart (picture above), in his much quoted ‘inverse care law’ pointed to inequalities exacerbated by the market.
 His comments are still true.

-SHA delegates and our broader team were delighted to work with the campaign to save Liverpool Women’s Hospital, support WeOwnIt in lobbying for the NHS, organise with colleagues in the Socialist Educational Association a successful fringe event to expose the risks to public services thorugh marketisation.
-Contribution from Esther Giles one of our national officers.
+SHA delegates and our broader team were delighted to work with the campaign to save Liverpool Women’s Hospital, support WeOwnIt in lobbying for the NHS, organise with colleagues in the Socialist Educational Association a successful fringe event to expose the risks to public services through marketisation.
+Chillingly Dr Emma Runswick, a leading figure in the BMA.pointed out that already some 13% of appointments for GPs were going to the private sector.
+There is fuller information about fringe events here.

 Perhaps most desperately urgent is the situation in Palestine.
 We participated in numerous fringe events and the major demonstration.
 The slaughter of civilians must stop.
 The targetting of health workers is a war crime.
 Not a single bullet or bomb should be sent from Britain in support of these never ending atrocities.